-- Suppose that we wish to visualize n observations with measurements on a set of p features, X_1, X_2, \ldots, X_p , as part of an exploratory data analysis. - How can we achieve this goal? - We could examine two-dimensional scatterplots of the data, each of which containing the n observations' measurements on two of the features.
+- Suppose that we wish to visualize n observations with measurements on a set of p features, $X_1, X_2, \ldots, X_p$ , as part of an exploratory data analysis. - How can we achieve this goal? - We could examine two-dimensional scatterplots of the data, each of which containing two features $(X_j, X_k) \in X$ , $j \neq k$ .

-- However, there would be $\binom{p}{2} = p(p-1)/2$ such scatterplots (e.g., 45 scatterplots for p=10). - Moreover, these scatterplots would not be informative since each would contain only a small fraction of the total information present in the data set. - ullet Clearly, a better method is required to visualize the n observations when p is large.
+- However, there would be $\binom{p}{2} = p(p-1)/2$ such scatterplots (e.g., with p=10 there would be 45 scatterplots). - Moreover, these scatterplots would not be informative since each would contain only a small fraction of the total information present in the data set. - ullet Clearly, a better method is required to visualize the n observations when p is large.

-- Our goal is to find a low-dimensional representation of the data that captures as much of the information as possible. - PCA is a method that allows us to do just this. - It finds a low-dimensional representation of a data set that contains as much as possible of the variation.
+- Our goal is to find a low-dimensional representation of the data that captures as much of the information as possible. - (E.g., if we can find a two-dimensional representation of the data that captures most of the information, then we can plot the observations in this two-dimensional space.) - PCA is a method that allows us to do just this. - It finds a low-dimensional representation of a data set that contains as much as possible of the variation in the data.